A Notice of Arbitration: What You Should Know

 An award made despite a technical defect in contractual notice provisions could be beyond an arbitrator’s power and justify vacatur, but only if the contract contained a plain limitation to that effect ( 21st Fin.
 Servs., L.L.C. v.
 Manchester Fin.
 Bank, 747 F.3d 331, 336 (5th Cir.))

-“Arbitrability” refers to the jurisdiction of an arbitral forum to decide a given dispute.
+“Arbitrability” refers to an arbitral forum’s jurisdiction to decide a dispute.
 Generally, arbitrability questions are for the court to decide because parties to add arbitration agreements would expect such gateway issues to be judicially determined by a judge.
 (First Options of Chicago, Inc. v.
 Kaplan, 514 U.S. 938 (1995).
 But First Options was later clarified by its author, Justice Breyer:

 “[I]n the absence of an agreement to the contrary, issues of substantive arbitrability … are for a court to decide and issues of procedural arbitrability, i.e., whether prerequisites such as time limits, notice, laches, estoppel, and other conditions precedent to an obligation to arbitrate have been met, are for the arbitrators to decide.”
 (Howsam v.
 Dean Witter Reynolds, Inc., 537 U.S. 79, 84 (2002)

-A defective Notice of Arbitration is not a ground to ignore the proceedings.
-Not only may an arbitrator choose to ignore the defects and make an Award against the absent party, but federal law treats a defective notice as inquiry notice.
+A defective Notice of Arbitration is not grounds for ignoring the arbitration hearings.
+An arbitrator may ignore the defects and make an Award against the absent party, and federal law treats a defective notice as an inquiry notice.
 Therefore, they may not simply ignore the notice.

 There is little guidance concerning what elements are required in a notice of arbitration beyond due process requirements.
 The Federal Arbitration Act contains no reference to notices of arbitration, even though the submission of a proper Notice is necessary for the commencement of arbitration in most cases.